mandic19/dockerized-app-boilerplate/README.md

-Dockerized web app boilerplate
+Trello Clone
 ============================

 ### Description

-This is a sample project with a purpose to be a general template for a typical dockerized web application.
+This is a sample project with a purpose to replicate Trello board and it's functionalities.

 ###Technologies used:

-    ├── FRONTEND                      # React.JS (but any other JS Framework/Library will be suitable)
+    ├── FRONTEND                      # React.JS
     ├── RESTFUL API                   # Yii2 PHP Framework
     ├── WEBSERVER                     # Nginx